FRONTERA ALLOCATION SUBMISSION GUIDELINES

-Please thoroughly read this entire page so that you will be prepared to submit a high-quality proposal containing the documentation pertaining to eligibility, a description of the research to be performed using the testbed and sources of reearch support, and a justification for the amount of SUs requested.
-In addition to the guidelines below, you can view a recording of our webinar "Writing a Successful Frontera Allocation Proposal."
+Please thoroughly read this entire page so that you will be prepared to submit a high-quality proposal containing the documentation pertaining to eligibility, a description of the research to be performed using the testbed and sources of reearch support, and a justification for the amount of node hours requested.
+In addition to the guidelines below, you can view recordings of webinars that describe the various allocation tracks and that provide detailed guidance on how to properly execute and document code performance and scaling tests in your proposal.
 You will submit your allocation request via the Resource Allocation System.

 Frontera is broadly available to any US researcher (or their non-US collaborators) working in open research.
 By “open”, the expectation is that any research performed on Frontera will result in publication in a broadly available journal or conference.

 An allocation on Frontera is headed by a project PI, typically a faculty member or researcher scientist at a US-based academic institution.
 The PI may then add additional investigators, including students, to their allocation at their discretion.
-PIs are responsible for insuring that any users added to their allocation comply with the terms and conditions for use of the Frontera resource.
+PIs are responsible for ensuring that any users added to their allocation comply with the terms and conditions for use of the Frontera resource.
 Collaborative projects involving non-U.S. researchers are allowed as long as they include substantive intellectual participation by the U.S. researchers.
-In joint research projects, foreign collaborators are eligible to make use of that allocation in a manner consistent with the request.

 While a PI is typically a research scientist or faculty member at an academic institution, there are a number of other cases where an individual may be eligible to be a PI: